Sunday, August 28, 2011

 Sunday, August 21, 2011

 Do you ever wet a line, muchachos?
-I do.
-Or I used to, anyway, when things were a little slower.
+Go fishing that is.
+I used to when I was a kid and had some pretty good times.
 I wouldn’t be surprised if you were a fisherman, since many amateur astronomers seem to be, at least in my part of the country, south of the Mason-Dixon Line.
 Truth is, amateur astronomy and angling have a surprising amount in common.

 Both are, of course, pursuits for the patient.
 An antsy person ain’t apt to have much fun waiting for a bite or for a sucker hole to open up.
 Angling or astronomy can be practiced simply and for little $$$, or for as many greenbacks as you want to throw at the cause.
 Both seem to attract more than their share of two seemingly opposite types of people: those who want to relax, and those who are obsessed.
 Obsessed?
 Yeah, about catching the biggest bass or the littlest LEDA galaxy and willing to spend as much time and money as it takes to fulfill the quest.